jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //
 //
 ===== Natural modifications
 Common modifications undergone by canonical NAs are modifications to the C5 in pyrimidines and N7 in purines.
-These modifications are oriented towards the major groove and aid in the favourable hydrophobicity that trademarks this part of the helix, which is important for its recognition by NA processing enzymes #mcite(("Helm2006postmods", "MozoVillaras2021hydrophobicgroove"), biblio).
+These modifications are oriented towards the major groove of the double stranded helix and aid in the favourable hydrophobicity that trademarks this part of the helix, which is important for its recognition by NA processing enzymes #mcite(("Helm2006postmods", "MozoVillaras2021hydrophobicgroove"), biblio).
 During (co-) and after (post-) transcription, nucleobases are modified along a cellular need, which will determine signalling of pathways and folding of the RNA constructs #mcite(("Bentley2014mods"), biblio).
 A popular modification is that of the pseudouridine (Ψ) nucleoside, which contains an isomerisation of the uracil nucleobase (@fig-nucleomods A.).
-The Ψ nucleotide is involved in the tRNA structure, where it has been mutated on key positions of the 76mer ssRNA.
+The Ψ nucleotide is involved in the tRNA structure, where it has been mutated on key positions of the ssRNA structure.
 Its effects are involved in the sensitive role the tRNA plays in recognising codon triplets at its Anticodon-Stem-Loop (ASL).
 Matching the correct codon to the correct tRNA variant consequently appends the correct amino acid to the growing peptide chain in the ribosomes.
 Even more so, modifications applied by enzymes to tRNA molecules contain the bulk of the known analogues documented in the field with respect to nucleobase modifications #mcite(("Helm2006postmods"), biblio).

 ===== Synthetic modifications
 Most remarkable alterations are brought forth from Kool's and Benner's group respectively.
 One is that of (non-)canonical hydrogen bonding patterns.
 This is effectuated by altering the purine:pyrimdine dyad.